ssotomayor/routes/README.rst

+Original from bbangert/routes, this fork contains the Routes package through lib2to3 for Python 3.

 Routes is a Python re-implementation of the Rails routes system for mapping URL's to Controllers/Actions and generating URL's.
 Routes makes it easy to create pretty and concise URL's that are RESTful with little effort.